Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 3. Take that prompt to Gemini.
 Gemini generates the actual image.

 I don't fight the tools.
-I use each one where it's strongest.
+I use each one for what it does best.

 The friend with sensitive data

 A friend runs a business that handles medical information.
-He was worried about putting patient data into ChatGPT or Claude—rightfully so.
+He was worried about putting patient data into ChatGPT or Claude, and he was right to be.

 I didn't recommend the mainstream tools.
-Instead, I suggested AWS Comprehend Medical or Azure's AI services.
-These are HIPAA-compliant.
-The data doesn't go into public training sets.
+Instead, I pointed him to AWS Comprehend Medical and Azure's AI services.
+Both are HIPAA-compliant.
+The data stays out of public training sets.

 Not sure which AI fits your business?
 Let's figure it out together.